-Years 11 and 12: Pathway
+Years 11 and 12: Pathways

-Students are now able to concentrate their efforts in achieving success in the program they have selected.
-The aim of these two years is to ensure a pathway, post Year 12, whether it be at university, TAFE, an apprenticeship or employment.
+Students are able to concentrate their efforts in achieving success in the learning pathway they have selected.
+The aim of these two years is to ensure a pathway, post Year 12, whether it be at University, TAFE, an apprenticeship or employment.